bitbrain/workshop/PLANNING.md

 ## Team Composition

-Disclaimer: The team composition assumes that this product is being built as part of a small startup that already hired other functions such as HR, Sales and Marketing.
+> Disclaimer: The team composition assumes that this product is being built as part of a small startup that already hired other functions such as HR, Sales and Marketing.
 This composition focuses purely on the development & rollout of this feature.

 **The Team:**

-- **Product Owner**: Responsible for organising stakeholder demos and keeping the backlog in shape and order.
+- **Product Engineer**: Responsible for organising stakeholder demos and keeping the backlog in shape and order.
 Will be in close collaboration with both the **Techlead** but also **Sales** and **Marketing** to ensure rollout of features is communicated properly.
 Should have experience with community building and organizing workshops already.
 A plus here would be some technical knowledge with UX design and SQL (but not a must).
+Also, should bring UX experience and be able to produce designs and give direct input on pull requests for any given feature.
 - **Techlead**: responsible for collaborating closely with the product owner to ensure architecture and domain design is aligned with product needs.
 Also, responsible for identifying bottlenecks during development of features.
-- **2x Senior Engineer**: responsible for building the backend system and frontend, including the API Gateway and REST contract, entity service and database setup.
+- **2x Software Engineer (Senior)**: responsible for building the backend system and frontend, including the API Gateway and REST contract, entity service and database setup.
 Also, responsible for setting up cloud infrastructure.
-Works closely together with **Techlead**
+Works closely together with **Techlead**.
+Should be interested in product development too and not shy away from talking to the product owner or UX designer.
+- **1x Software Engineer (Mid)** helps building new functionality and features and primarily focuses on building business logic for both frontend and backend.

+**Explanation:**

+The idea is to minimise time to market and maximise velocity.
+Therefore, time cannot spent on mentoring and onboarding originally, so the team will be kept small but efficient.
+To avoid disruption due to illness or other factors, there are a total of 3 engineers required.
+This is crucial, especially for QA purposes.

+Also note that there are some familiar roles missing here: this team does not hire a dedicated **QA engineer** but instead engineers will ensure through automated end-to-end tests that the quality of the product is ensured.
+Another role not present is a **DevOps engineer** - engineers of this team will be responsible to setup the infrastructure themselves.

 ## Time / scope / budget planning